 AXA health insurance, otherwise known as AXA PPP, was founded in 1940 by a group of hospitals and doctors to help average earners access expert medical care.
 They have over 250 hospitals in their directory and more than 33,500 practitioners and consultants within their network.

-AXA offers a variety of financial services from car insurance to business cover and have been awarded a 5-star Defaqto rating, as well as ‘Best direct healthcare provider 2019’ by Your Money.
+AXA offers a variety of financial services from car insurance to corporate business cover and has been awarded a 5-star Defaqto rating, as well as ‘Best direct healthcare provider 2019’ by Your Money.
 We’ll be exploring AXA PPP health insurance, such as what and who they will cover, the benefit to policyholders, and the additional services they offer to their customers.

 AXA health insurance benefits

 AXA private health insurance has been created around the ethos that if you fall ill and require medical attention, AXA will help you get fast access to treatment.
 Each policy provider has unique offerings and benefits to their members, meaning it’s important you understand what each provider can offer you and if you’d benefit more from one offering over another.
 These are some of the key benefits AXA lists for their policyholders:

 - Get seen by a professional quickly and benefit from fast diagnosis and treatment options.

 - Optional Fast Track appointments on any plans that include out-patient cover.